Salem Radio Network News Friday, October 31, 2025

 2025.

-Notes: The current policy rate target range is 4.25%-4.50%.
-The median of Fed policymaker projections in June was for half a percentage point of rate cuts this year, though seven of the 19 projected no cuts at all.
-The Fed next publishes projections at its meeting in September.
+Notes: The current policy rate target range is 4.00%-4.25%.
+The median of Fed policymaker projections in September is for a half percentage point of further rate cuts this year, though nine of the 19 want less than that.

 All 12 regional Fed presidents discuss and debate monetary policy at the meetings, but only five cast votes, including the New York Fed president and four others who vote for one year at a time on a rotating schedule.
 Fed regional bank presidents are picked by the directors of their own regional banks, subject to approval by the Fed’s Board of Governors.